MahadeHasanSabbir/auction-app/README.md

 Auction app is a open source web app which is for making auction automated and wild speared.
 It help to open a new world for e-commerce sector.
 This web app help to sell add buy product which will be supervised by this system and administration.

+For using this auction system follow this:
+1. Get the source into your system git clone -link from github-

+2. Get the dependencies
+    composer install
+    npm install
+    npm run build

+3. Migrate the database
+    php artisan migrate
+    (I use mysql for database. if you use other then you need to work on config file)
+4. Add super admin
+    php artisan db:seed

+5. Run in your system
+    php artisan serve

 ## Security Vulnerabilities